-Leaping ahead seven years, it's Karen that has the baby bump—and here's where any fair reviewer needs to duck out.
-I Origins, like Another Earth, poses a big what-if involving the singular nature of the soul, and if you don't go in with at least a smidgen of cosmic open-mindedness, you're going to get a case of the giggles.
-"It's dangeous to play God," says Sofi in one of Cahill's more regrettable lines; elsewhere, the writer-director has become an ambitious stylist, staging a couple of bullet-time camera swirls with panache, heading to India for a bizarre, oddly emotional climax (scored to Radiohead's "Motion Picture Soundtrack") and bumping up the techno music.
-If he sticks with the ever-compelling Marling and lets in a little humor (stay for the credits and the movie's wildest idea), this won't just be his early–M. Night Shyamalan phase.
+Leaping ahead seven years, it’s Karen who now has the ring and baby bump—and here’s where any fair reviewer needs to duck out.
+I Origins, like Another Earth, poses a big what-if involving the singular nature of the soul, and if you don’t go in with at least a smidgen of cosmic open-mindedness, you’re going to get a case of the snorts.
+“It’s dangerous to play God,” says Sofi in one of Cahill’s more regrettable lines; elsewhere, the writer-director has become an ambitious stylist, staging a couple of bullet-time camera swirls with panache, heading to India for a bizarre, oddly emotional climax (scored to Radiohead’s “Motion Picture Soundtrack”) and pumping up the techno music.
+If he sticks with the ever-compelling Marling and lets in a little humor (stay for the credits and the movie’s wildest idea), this won’t just be his early–M. Night Shyamalan phase.

 Follow Joshua Rothkopf on Twitter: @joshrothkopf